e107inc/e107-easyshop/readme.txt

 - sending costs per product
 - separate sending costs other same product
 - multiple images per product
-- keep track of bookstock (with PayPal IPN only)
+- keep track of book stock (with PayPal IPN only)
+- minimum stock level alerts by e-mail
 - create downloadable products
-- define automatic user class per product (with PayPal IPN only)
+- define automatic user class promotion per product (with PayPal IPN only)
 - admin decides if buyers can enter directly a number of products or buy one at a time
 - attach up to 5 properties per product (size, color etc.)
 - attach 1 product discount code per product